Spanish version available here.

 However, please note that if you want your content to be displayed on the Dacast Viewer Portal, you will need to add a description and splash screen.
 The splash screen will display when content is offline for live streams, whereas the thumbnail is used to represent your content inside packages and on the viewer portal.

 Please click “SAVE” once your information has been entered.

 The second step in this process involves the publish settings, which control embeds and advanced features.

-Advanced features include geographic and website restriction.
-Player themes are also selected here, and autoplay can be turned on or off here, as well as accessing the viewer counter, Google Analytics tracking, and publication on the DaCast portal.
+Advanced features include geographic and website restrictions.
+Player themes are also selected here, and autoplay can be turned on or off here, as well as accessing the viewer counter, Google Analytics tracking, and publication on the Dacast portal.